 These two examples are analogous to that of a woman who has suffered abuse at the hands of her former husband.
 Her wariness of men isn’t prejudice.
 It is caution based on reason.
 However, if such a woman were to say, “All men are jerks,” that would be unreasonable.
 That is prejudice.

 Incidentally, when we condemn someone for being prejudiced by presenting one piece of circumstantial evidence that stands in contradiction to a lifestyle that indicates otherwise, we reveal our own prejudice against that person.
 And we thus make ourselves hypocrites, accusing others of that which we are guilty of ourselves.
 It is somewhat like putting a bumper sticker on your car that says, “I Hate People Who Hate People.”
+It certainly seems hypocritical for people to express their hatred of injustice by committing injustice, something we’ve been seeing a lot of lately.

 How does Jesus instantly cure racism and prejudice?
 By doing at least four things: